-Transition One (T1) Admission to the Teacher Education Program
+Transition One (T1)

-Candidate's Name:

-Before a candidate's name is presented for admission into the Teacher Education Program, Program Coordinators must collect the following items:
+Admission to the Teacher Education Program

-Application for Admission into the Teacher Education Program Recommendation for Admission to Teacher Education by Faculty Member (Any full- time Faculty Member) Recommendation for Admission to Teacher Education by Advisor (Student's Advisor) Official transcript on all work completed to date - GPA 2.7 or better PRAXIS I: Core Academic Skills for Educators documentation or qualifying SAT or ACT scores (Students must achieve a minimum or higher score on each individual skills test: Reading - 156; Writing - 162; Mathematics - 150) Criminal Background Questionnaire Documentation of C or better in the following coursework: English I01, English 102, Communication 101 or 102 and Education 201 Education Dispositions Assessment Form by Candidate Education Dispositions Assessment Form by Advisor Candidate's essay entitled, "What Makes An Effective Teacher?"
+Candidate's Name: Before a candidate's name is presented for admission into the Teacher Education Promust collect the following items: gram, Program coordinators \square Application for Admission into the Teacher Education Program \square Recommendation for Admission to Teacher Education by Program Advisor ☐ Recommendation for Admission to Teacher Education by Faculty Member ☐ Transcript on all work completed to date - GPA 2.7 or better ☐ Documentation of PRAXIS CORE Composite score of 468 or qualifying SAT or ACT scores ☐ Criminal Background Questionnaire scores ☐ Documentation of C or better in the following coursework: English 101, English 102, Communication 101 or 102 and Education 201 ☐ Education Dispositions Assessment Form by Candidate ☐ Education Dispositions Assessment Form by Advisor Member ☐ Candidate's essay entitled, "What Makes an Effective Teacher?"
 Check each item to indicate packet is complete.
-Sign, date, and submit the Data Collection Checklist for Transition One (T1) and all collected documentation to the Chair of the Department of Teacher Education.
+Sign, date, and submit the Date Colle One (T1) and all collected documentation to the chair of the Department of Teacher I Signature, Program Coordinator DATE: Signature, Dean, Department of Teacher Education DATE: